linux-system-roles/tox-lsr/README.md

 with `tests/tests_default.yml`.

 The environment variables are useful for customizing in your local tox.ini.
-For example, if I want to use a custom location for my config and cache, and I want to always use the `ANSIBLE_STDOUT_CALLBACK=debug`, I can do this:
+For example, if I want to use a custom location for my config and cache, and I do not want to use the profile_tasks plugin, I can do this:
 ```
 [qemu_common]
 setenv =
     LSR_QEMU_CONFIG = /home/username/myconfig.json
     LSR_QEMU_CACHE = /my/big/partition
-    ANSIBLE_STDOUT_CALLBACK = debug
+    LSR_QEMU_PROFILE = false
 ```